-A business leader ensures that their employee stays motivated, committed, and successful, so the business grows.
-Choosing the right leadership style designs how the leader will conduct and manage his role.
+A business leader ensures that their employee stays motivated, committed, and successful so the business grows.
+Choosing the right leadership style determines how the leader conducts and manages his role.

 That’s why choosing the right leadership style is crucial.
 Well, there are lots of types; Dictatorial is one of the popular styles is Dictatorial or Authoritarian leadership.

 To understand how this style works and the advantages and disadvantages that you can get.
 Here is what you might require.

 Dictatorship is also known as the authoritarian style; under this style, the leader has the centralization of all powers.
 He is the one who takes all the decisions without including anyone or consulting the followers.

 Also, the leadership requires us to follow the orders without any questions asked.